Frequently Asked Questions

 • installation of school bus stop signage and pedestrian refuges on the southern and northern sides of the Gwydir Highway/Spring Mountain Road intersection.

-Are there any adverse health effects from solar farms?
+Q: Are there any adverse health effects from solar farms?

-No. There are no adverse health effects from solar or battery energy storage systems .
+No. There are no adverse health effects from solar or battery energy storage systems.

 Outside of exposure to EMFs, there are no known potential health impacts associated with proximity to the project infrastructure.